 These wires can be easily stapled to the fence.
 In case your fence is too long or you do not want to staple the wire to the fence, simply place the chicken wire near the edges of the yard.
 Your dog will be reluctant to step on it and he will stop going to the area after trying a couple of attempts.

-This isn’t one of the direct ‘dog jumping fence’ solutions but it works.
-Buy several chew toys to keep your pet occupied in the yard so that s/he is not interested in things happening on the other side of the fence.
+This isn’t one of the direct ‘dog jumping fence’ solutions, but it works.
+Buy several chew toys to keep your pet occupied in the yard so that it is not interested in things happening on the other side of the fence.

-Prevention is better than cure when it comes to dog jumping fence solutions.
-Use dog proof fence panels, training and other tips mentioned above to prevent complications.
+Prevention is better than cure when it comes to solutions for dogs jumping the fence.
+Use dog proof fence panels, training and other tips mentioned above to prevent your dog from running away.